Stem Cells for Treating Prostate Cancer

 • Stereotactic hypofractionated accelerated radiation therapy (SHARP)

-For patients with small, localized (non-metastasized) prostate tumors, non-invasive techniques like partial gland ablation, Cryotherapy, and focal therapy and Brachytherapy can be used to target small areas of the prostate, but the recurrence rates are quite high and may not be the ideal solution to get rid of cancer.
+For patients with small, localized (non-metastasized) prostate tumors, non-invasive techniques like partial gland ablation, Cryotherapy, focal therapy, and Brachytherapy can be used to target small areas of the prostate.
+Still, the recurrence rates are pretty high and may not be the ideal solution to get rid of cancer.

-For patients with aggressive prostate cancers, combined treatments are often recommended that includes a mix of radiation, brachytherapy, hormone therapy or external-beam therapy to try to reduce the overall adverse effects of radiation exposure.
+For patients with aggressive prostate cancers, combined treatments are often recommended that include a mix of radiation, brachytherapy, hormone therapy, or external beam therapy to try to reduce the overall adverse effects of radiation exposure.

 Risks of Prostate Surgery